wabbajack-tools/mod-lists/Viva_New_Vegas/readme.md

 <h2>MCM SETTINGS</h2>

-*  Immersive HUD:
-   * General Settings: Enable iHud controlled Sneak Meter
-   * Hitpoint Settings: Disable Activate on Combat
-   * Compass and Radar Settings: Disable Activate on combat
-   * Action Points Settings: Disable Activate on combat
-   * Ammo and CND: Settings on Combat
-   * Crosshairs Settings: Disable Activate on combat
 *  JSawyer Ultimate Edition:
-   * Tweak the ini file in JSUE Config File with Notepad++ if you wish to make any changes.
+   * Tweak the Config ini file in JSUE Addendum with Notepad++ if you wish to make any changes.
 Make sure there are no files overwriting it in the left pane.
 *  Mojave Arsenal:
    * Uncheck Weapon Mods and Custom Weapons, check everything else. (**Idiot check**: Leave uninstall unchecked)
-*  Melee Cleave:
-   * Change Fist Weapon AOE to 20
 *  JIP CCC:
-   * Optional Settings: Set True Passive Mode to Until hit/player Attacks, Check manage Equipment and Draw with Player, Uncheck Unlimited Companions and Disable Companion Wheel
+   * Optional Settings: Set True Passive Mode to Until hit/player Attacks, Check manage Equipment and Draw with Player, Uncheck Unlimited Companions and Disable Companion Wheel, Uncheck Anti-Overlap
-*  Just Mods:
-   * Uncheck Hold Breath and Bullet Time
-   * Just Vanilla Sprint: Disable Sprint Jumping